Family and whānau

 Our clinical staff will liaise with you and your family/friend to help facilitate visits.
 Please be mindful that there may be times when the person you are visiting is occupied, or not able to receive visitors.

 We offer visitor accommodation on-site.
-Prices, as at September 2017, are:
+Prices per night as at February 2021 are:

 Please note that, in some circumstances, the costs associated with visitor accommodation and travel to and from Ashburn may be publicly funded.
 This is determined on a case-by-case basis and is generally only a possibility when the patient's treatment is publicly funded.